viviandotdev/ObsidianVault/20 Sources/Follow Curiosity.md

 > [!quote]+ Updated on Sun Jun 30 2024 21:01:58 GMT-0400
 >
-> Once he recognized this and went back to just following his curiosity, the slump instantly disappeared and he started producing great work again.
+> Once he recognized this and went back to just following his [[curiosity]], the slump instantly disappeared and he started producing great work again.

 > [!quote]+ Updated on Sun Jun 30 2024 21:01:58 GMT-0400
 >
 > If you don’t know which path to choose, just choose the one that’s most exciting.
 Just keep following that, and that will lead you to the right place.
 Excitement is the engine and the rudder, I think, is a really powerful idea.

+[[Paul Graham]] says this too in his essay on [[How to Do Great Work]]

 > [!quote]+ Updated on Sun Jun 30 2024 21:01:58 GMT-0400
 >